 The therapy was approved by the U.S. Food and Drugs Administration in oral tablets, although this formulation was discontinued, but not for reasons of safety or effectiveness.
 It is currently available as an injectable therapy manufactured by Akorn Pharmaceuticals.
 Several generic formulations also are available.

 How Cogentin works

 They decrease secretions from the nose and bronchi, as well as the production of saliva, tears, sweat, and gastric acid.
-They may be used to decrease secretions in allergic and inflammatory diseases.
-They help relax smooth muscle in the digestive system, bladder, and lungs and therefore have uses in gastrointestinal, urological or respiratory conditions associated with spasm and dysmotility.
+They also may be used to decrease secretions in allergic and inflammatory diseases.
+These agents help relax smooth muscle in the digestive system, bladder, and lungs and therefore have uses in gastrointestinal, urological, or respiratory conditions.

 Some anticholinergics help prevent motion sickness and nausea, and vomiting during surgeries.
-They also help reverse neuromuscular blockers used during anesthesia and may be used to treat slow heart rhythm bradycardia.
+They also help reverse neuromuscular blockers used during anesthesia and may be used to treat slow heart rhythm (bradycardia).

-Note: Parkinson’s News Today is strictly a news and information website about the disease.
+Parkinson’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.